 Leader activation includes leader election.
-We currently have two leader election algorithms in ZooKeeper: LeaderElection and FastLeaderElection (AuthFastLeaderElection is a variant of FastLeaderElection that uses UDP and allows servers to perform a simple form of authentication to avoid IP spoofing).
+We currently have two leader election algorithms in ZooKeeper: LeaderElection and FastLeaderElection (AuthFastLeaderElection is a variant of FastLeaderElection).
 ZooKeeper messaging doesn't care about the exact method of electing a leader has long as the following holds: